Sonnet 481

 All conscience locked within a cryptic brain

-Of jellied porridge set sapient serene,
+Of jellied sludge set sapient serene,

-Whose silent machinations yet arraign
+Whose silent machinations yet ordain

-We ponder on, or into darkness sink.
+We ponder on—or into darkness sink.

 © Loubert S Suddaby.
 All Rights Reserved.